bryantrobbins/jestmock/README.md

 # Quick Examples

 ```
         // Mock the whole module
         jest.mock("./src/dependonme", () => {});

         // Mock a function within a module
+        // Here, mockWoot can be initialized to jest.fn() elsewhere,
+        // so that you can verify its behavior afterward.
         jest.mock("./src/dependonme_functions", () => {
             return {
                 woot: mockWoot